snrnats/doc-centre/docfx_project/api/allocation/allocateWithQuote.md

 # Allocate With Quote

-Allocates the consignment with the specified quote

 `PUT https://api.electioapp.com/allocation/{consignmentReference}/allocatewithquote/{quoteReference}`

+Allocates an individual consignment to the carrier service returned by the supplied quote.

 ## Request